 Lili Reinhart on Dealing With Body Dysmorphia

 Riverdale actress Lili Reinhart is not only a proud advocate for mental health, but she also preaches body positivity.
 In an interview with Harper Bazaar, the actress spoke about how hard it is to have a body type that isn’t conventionally considered beautiful, especially as a Hollywood actress.
-Marilyn Monroe, she pointed, didn’t have a stick thin figure and she was considered a bombshell.
+Marilyn Monroe, she pointed out, didn’t have a stick-thin figure and she was considered a bombshell.

 Following this, people lashed out at the actress by saying that because her body type is “ideal”, she wasn’t allowed to complain about beauty standards.
 That’s when the actress retaliated.
-She spoke about her body dysmorphia and the insecurities she has had for her body shape and size.
-One doesn’t have to be a specific “size” to feel insecure about their bodies.
-These comments, she added, were the reason people with mental health illnesses don’t speak up in fear of getting shamed.
+She spoke about her body dysmorphia and the insecurities she has had about her body shape and size.
+One doesn’t have to be a specific “size” to feel insecure about their body.
+These comments, she added, were the reason people with mental health illnesses don’t speak up for fear of getting shamed.

 Stop Shaming Celebrities for Their Bodies

-Because of media, many of us are guilty of paying extra attention to how an actress’ body looks and commenting on it.
-We need to remember that we don’t have a right to speak about other’s bodies.
+Many of us are guilty of paying greater attention to and remarking on how an actress’ physique appears as a result of the media.
+We need to remember that we don’t have a right to speak about others’ bodies.
 Celebrity or not, everyone has a complex relationship with their body.
-And because of outside comments and forces, that relationship can take a turn for the worse.
+And, as a result of outside criticism and pressures, that connection may deteriorate.

 It is high time that we celebrate all types of bodies, no matter what shape and size.
-A person’s most interesting feature isn’t their weight, it’s their personality and heart.
+The most intriguing quality of a person is their personality and heart, not their weight.

 If you are or know someone who is battling an eating disorder, click here to find resources.
 Remember, it is always okay to seek help!